A Reinforcement Learning Approach to the Orienteering Problem with Time Windows

 \subsection{Inference}

 Inference is the process of building a solution for a particular instance-tourist from the model (or network policy) trained in that instance-region.
 We use four different solution construction strategies, namely: sampling, greedy, beam search, and active search.
-We use sampling during training in the REINFORCE algorithm and greedy search for monitoring the evolution of learning.
-In a sampling strategy, in each step, we sample from the probability vector that the model outputs.
+We use sampling during training in the REINFORCE algorithm and greedy search to monitor the evolution of learning.
+In a sampling strategy, for each step, we sample from the probability vector that the model outputs.
 In a greedy strategy, for each time step, we select the node/point of interest for which the model gives the highest probability, that is $\pi_l = \argmax_{\mathrm{v}_i\in \mathcal{A}^{l-1}}p_{\theta}(\cdot |\phi,\mathcal{A}^{l-1}, S^{l-1})$.